ipfs/js-ipfs/README.md

 Then, update your IPFS Daemon config to include the multiaddr for this new transport on the `Addresses.Swarm` array.
 Add: `"/dns4/star-signal.cloud.ipfs.team/wss/p2p-webrtc-star"`

+#### I see some slowness when hopping between tabs Chrome with IPFS nodes, is there a reason why?

+Yes, unfortunately, due to [Chrome aggressive resource throttling policy](https://github.com/ipfs/js-ipfs/issues/611), it cuts freezes the execution of any background tab, turning an IPFS node that was running on that webpage into a vegetable state.

+A way to mitigate this in Chrome, is to run your IPFS node inside a Service Worker, so that the IPFS instance runs in a background process.
+You can learn how to install an IPFS node as a service worker in here the repo [ipfs-service-worker](https://github.com/ipfs/ipfs-service-worker)

 ## Packages

 | Package | Version | Deps | DevDeps | Build |